 Producers will also make the GSS migration publication schedule available to users.

 Producers will provide information about the quality and uncertainty of statistics.
-This is especially important during the transition period when statistics will initially be classed as experimental.
+This is especially important during the transition period when statistics will initially be classed as official statistics in development.
 Producers will follow GSS guidance on communicating statistics so that users can decide whether it is appropriate to use statistics for their project.
-For example, they may not want to use experimental statistics to help them make important decisions.
+For example, they may not want to use official statistics in development to help them make important decisions.
 You can find the GSS guidance on communicating statistics on the ‘Communicating quality, uncertainty and change’ page.

 The ONS is leading the transformation of the UK’s international migration statistics.
 They will meet with the devolved administrations regularly to make sure there is coherence across UK statistics as the transformation into the new statistical system continues.
 They will concentrate on both the methods and the administrative data that is being used.